Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ### pcall(func:Function, ?...args:Dynamic)
 Calls a function and runs it in protected mode and catches the error and returns a status code.
 The function returns two values, the code status code which returns a `boolean`, if `true` the call succeeds without errors.
 And the error message generated if there is any errors found, if not returns the function returning value.

-- `func` - The function to be runned.
+- `func` - 	The function to be runned in protected mode.
-- `args` - An optional and infinite parameter, If the function is not an anonymous; the argument(s) for the function to use.
+- `args` - An optional parameter; If the function is not anonymous, the argument(s) for the function to use.
+The argument is an infinite parameter.

 Example:
 ```lua